Dari-OS/try_reserve/README.md

 ## Conversions

-When not in a `no_std` environment, the crate provides conversions between its error types and the standard library's error types:
+When in a `std` environment, the crate provides conversions between its error types and the standard library's error types:

 ```rust
 use try_reserve::error::TryReserveError;